ChainXY/ChainXY_API/README.md

 # ChainXY API Guide

-Provides an overview of using the ChainXY REST API.
+Provides an overview of using the ChainXY REST API & ChainXY Reporting System for bulk data exports/reporting.

 ## Authentication